 Recycled filaments for even greener 3D printing

-We are constantly testing new materials for 3D printing at our maintenance depots.
+New materials for 3D printing are constantly tested at maintenance depots.
 One of these materials is filament - a kind of thread - made from recycled plastic-like fibers.
-We use several of these materials for printing tools for depots and production.
-For example, we are testing recycled filaments made from old ski boots.
-The first piece printed with 100 percent recycled filament is a positioning device for applying symbols in our trains.
+Several of these materials are used for printing tools for depots and production.
+For example, recycled filaments made from old ski boots are tested.
+The first piece printed with 100 percent recycled filament is a positioning device for applying symbols in trains.
 If these resource-saving materials pass the test, they may soon be used in other areas as well.

 Less raw material and transport

 3D printing offers even more environmental benefits.
-It allows us to produce components exactly when they are needed – and in next to no time.
-In this way, we avoid long waiting times and get our trains ready for use on the track more quickly.
-We can use 3D printing to replace components that are no longer available, extending the life cycle of our assets.
+It allows to produce components exactly when they are needed – and in next to no time.
+In this way, long waiting times can be avoided, and trains are getting ready for use on the track more quickly.
+3D printing can be used to replace components that are no longer available, extending the life cycle of our assets.

-As well as saving time, 3D printing also conserves valuable raw materials since we no longer have to stock large quantities of spare parts.
-We can manufacture them as and when we need them.
-And we use only the raw material required for the component in question.
-That cuts down on transport and CO2 because we can print parts on site and no longer have to transport them over long distances.
+As well as saving time, 3D printing also conserves valuable raw materials since stocking large quantities of spare parts is no longer necessary.
+Manufacturing them as and when needed is possible.
+And only the raw material required for the component in question is needed.
+That cuts down on transport and CO2, as parts can be printed on site and no longer have to be transported over long distances.

 In-house collection for recycling 3D printing waste

 The nature of 3D printing means it is a technology that is sparing with resources and generates very little waste.
 In practice, however, not every print is successful on the first attempt, and scrap material and waste are sometimes produced.
-We teamed up with the company Recycling Fabrik to introduce a system in which the materials most commonly used in 3D printing can be collected at all DB locations throughout Germany and recycled.
+DB teamed up with the company Recycling Fabrik to introduce a system in which the materials most commonly used in 3D printing can be collected and recycled at all DB locations throughout Germany.

 3D printing as a vocational training subject